ebucheli/Cluster-Validation-With-VIC/README.md

 ## Results

-The following figre shows the VIC score for each partition used during our experiments
+The following figre shows the VIC score for each partition used during our experiments.
+The best score was achieved when the clusters are split at rank 81.

 <img src="./images/vic.png" width="100%">